huoyan1231/ksu-mondrian-builder/README.md

 # KSU for mondrian

+# I haven't updated the README; some of the information in it is outdated.

 ## workflow

 The CI workflow builds kernel module files (`.ko`) for **mondrian** (Poco F5 Pro) against two kernels and three LKMs, then publishes them to GitHub releases.